jonnonz1/nz-statute-book/acts/public/2004/income-tax-act-2004.md

 (1) This section applies for a taxpayer and a tax year if the taxpayer has for the tax year portfolio investor allocated income from a portfolio tax rate entity that—
   (a) is not excluded income of the taxpayer; and
   (b) would be excluded income of the taxpayer in the absence of section CX 44D(1)(b) (Portfolio investor allocated income and distributions of income by portfolio tax rate entities).
-(2) The taxpayer is entitled to a credit of tax against the taxpayer's income tax liability for the tax year equal to the amount of income tax paid by the portfolio tax rate entity in relation to the portfolio investor allocated income referred to in subsection (1).
+(2) The taxpayer is entitled to a credit of tax against the taxpayer's income tax liability for the tax year equal to the amount of income tax liability satisfied by the portfolio tax rate entity in relation to the portfolio investor allocated income referred to in subsection (1).

 ### LD 10B Credit for zero-rated portfolio investor for tax paid by entity in relation to portfolio investor allocated income
 (1) This section applies for a taxpayer and a tax year if the taxpayer is a zero-rated portfolio investor and has for the tax year portfolio investor allocated income from a portfolio tax rate entity that pays income tax in relation to the portfolio investor allocated income.
-(2) The taxpayer is entitled to a credit of tax against the taxpayer's income tax liability for the tax year equal to the amount of income tax paid by the portfolio tax rate entity in relation to the portfolio investor allocated income referred to in subsection (1).
+(2) The taxpayer is entitled to a credit of tax against the taxpayer's income tax liability for the tax year equal to the amount of income tax liability satisfied by the portfolio tax rate entity in relation to the portfolio investor allocated income referred to in subsection (1).

 ### LD 11 Credit for investor for payment under section HL 21(5) by entity for portfolio investor exit period
 (1) This section applies for a taxpayer and a tax year if—